 Quality of work- 10 marks

-For villages that have no existing watershed structures for repair and no wells fit for rejuvenation, 3, 7, or 10 marks will be awarded under section 10 of the marking system.
+For villages that have no existing watershed structures for repair, 4 or 5 marks will be awarded under section 11 of the marking system for innovations.

 Paani Foundation will appoint a panel of judges that will ascertain the winners at the taluka level.
 These judges will visit (for a final assessment) only those villages which are in the reckoning for a prize, based on their scores on the App and the verification of their work by Paani Foundation.
 The scores on the App and the marks awarded by the panel will be added up in order to determine the taluka-level prize winners.

 Paani Foundation will appoint a panel of senior judges that will ascertain the winners at the state level.
 These judges will visit (for a final assessment) only those villages which are in the reckoning for a state-level prize, based on their scores on the App and the verification of their work by Paani Foundation.
 The scores on the App and the marks awarded by the panel will be added up in order to determine the state-level prize winners.

 Competing villages must abide by the judges’ decisions, which will be final and binding.

 Prize money can be put to a particular use only with a (consensus) decision to that effect by the Gram Sabha.
 In our experience till date, the receipt of prize money creates immense enthusiasm in the winning village, and inspires many villagers to propose worthy uses for the money.
 But there is also the possibility that the money becomes the focal point of disputes in the village; and such disputes dispel the unity forged during the Water Cup.
 As a result, the village’s development comes to a grinding halt.